 - Be a North Carolina resident for tuition purposes

-- Be a first-time college student (students who have earned college credit through Career & College Promise (CCP) and Early/Middle College high school and have now graduated high school are also eligible).
+- Be a first-time college student during the 2021-22 school year.
+(Students who have earned college credit through Career & College Promise (CCP) and Early/Middle College high school and have now graduated high school are also eligible).

-- Enroll in a curriculum program during Fall 2021
+- Enroll in a curriculum program during Spring 2022

 - Enroll in at least 6 credit hours per semester